catalyst-cooperative/epacems_ramp_rates/README.md

 1. EPA emissions data only exists for plants that create emissions (combustion-based plants).
 Nuclear and hydro plants, for example, are not included.
 2. Hourly CEMS data is sufficient to resolve ramp rates *only* for slow-ramping plant types like steam turbines and combined cycle plants.
 I left ramp rate estimates for fast-ramping gas turbines and internal combustion units in the output file, so it is up to the user to replace them with something more appropriate, such the plant max capacity.
 3. The cold start/stop exclusion process is not perfect.
 Because maxima are so sensitive to outliers, cold starts that slip through the filter can impose a strong upward bias on effected max ramp rate estimates.
 When aggregating, I recommend using a robust estimate like a median instead of a mean.
 4. The EPA gives steam turbines the option of reporting either electrical generation or steam production.
 This includes the heat recovery steam turbines in combined cycle plants.
-120 units (out of about 3300) elected to report steam production only, and they are not currently included in this analysis.
-111 are independent steam turbines; their max ramp rate estimates are present in the output as 0.0 values.
-9 are steam turbines connected to other components, like in a combined cycle; their generation is simply missing from the total output and will thus distort ramp rate estimates for those facilities.
+   * 120 units (out of about 3300) elected to report steam production only.
+They are not currently included in this analysis.
+     * 111 are independent steam turbines; their max ramp rate estimates are present in the output as 0.0 values.
+     * 9 are steam turbines connected to other components, like in a combined cycle; their generation is simply missing from the total output and will thus distort ramp rate estimates for those facilities.
 5. System-wide ramping capacity is not equal to the sum of plant ramping capacities due to correlated operation, among other things.
 No attempt has been made to answer this separate question.

 ## Project Organization